bing0fuel/YetAnotherWebResume/README.md

 1. Navigate to the repo directory
 1. Fire up your favorite light-weight web server.
 My preference is the built-in PHP one: `php -S localhost:8080`.
 Then navigate to `http://localhost:8080`.
    A sample version should be displaying.
-You may need to change `<base href="/" />` in index.html if you're hosting it inside of another directory.
 1. To start modifying, point your editor to `ROOT/app/app.js`
 1. Check out the Page variable, which is essentially a giant JSON with all of the data that YAWR needs to display itself.